Achieve the impossible, specifically in anchoring design

 3D Detail (with CSFM) represents a significant step forward, enabling the design of more complex cases with confidence.
 While some may feel apprehensive about this progression, the technologies at our disposal allow us to achieve more than ever before – so why not embrace their potential?
 Progress is both natural and inevitable.

 At IDEA StatiCa, we see anchoring as just the beginning.
-It’s the first application we’ve fully verified, and we’re committed to expanding our focus to other challenges in the future.
+It’s the first case we’ve fully verified, and we’re committed to expanding our focus to other challenges in the future.

 The question is: Will you adapt to these advancements, or will you resist change?